linuxserver/docker-plex/README.md

 ** Note about updates, if there is no value set for the VERSION variable, then no updates will take place.**

-** For new users, no updates will take place on the first run of the container as there is no preferences file to read your token from., to update, restart the docker after logging in through the webui**
+** For new users, no updates will take place on the first run of the container as there is no preferences file to read your token from, to update, restart the docker after logging in through the webui**

 Valid settings for VERSION are:-

-`NOTE YOU CANNOT UPDATE TO A PLEXPASS ONLY VERSION IF YOU DO NOT HAVE PLEXPASS`
+`IMPORTANT NOTE:- YOU CANNOT UPDATE TO A PLEXPASS ONLY VERSION IF YOU DO NOT HAVE PLEXPASS`

 + **`latest`**: will update plex to the latest version available that you are entitled to.
 + **`public`**: will update plexpass users to the latest public version, useful for plexpass users that don't want to be on the bleeding edge, but still want the latest public updates.